jablue-12/search-meals/README.md

 # search-meals
+ An application designed to help users easily discover and explore a wide variety of meals based on their preferences where they have the ability to search for any meals, or by ingredients.

- Web application using vue3 with vite
+ It is a web application developed using vue3 with vite.

 ## Installation
 1. Run `npm install` to install the required packages